-Digital/Magnetic Media Restoration: Recovers and duplicates content from digital/magnetic storage media including hard drives, thumb drives, computer tapes, audio cassettes, videotapes, etc.
+Magnetic Media Restoration: Recovers and duplicates magnetic media including computer tapes, audio cassettes, videotapes, etc.

 Microform Restoration: Cleans and duplicates microform materials.

 Moving and Relocation Service: May be needed if operations must be moved to another location.

 Mycologist: Assists in identifying source of mold outbreak and may assist in recommending treatments and evaluating fumigation services.